BrunaLab/hipergator-targets-ssh/README.md

 This is a minimal example of a [`targets`](https://docs.ropensci.org/targets/) workflow that can run on [HiperGator](https://www.rc.ufl.edu/services/hipergator/) HPC using the [`clustermq`](https://mschubert.github.io/clustermq/) backend for paralellization.
 This is intended to be run **locally** in RStudio.
 For an alternative workflow that is run *on Hipergator* via the commandline, see [this repo](https://github.com/BrunaLab/hipergator-targets).

 ## Setup
-0. All of this works best if you can SSH into Hipergator without a password.
+0. All of this works best if you can SSH into HiperGator without a password.
 Set this up with `ssh-keygen`.
-1. SSH into Hipergator.
+1. SSH into HiperGator.
 Launch R and install the `clustermq` package.
-1. On Hipergator, edit your `~/.Rprofile` (e.g. with `nano ~/.Rprofile`) to include:
+2. On HiperGator, edit your `~/.Rprofile` (e.g. with `nano ~/.Rprofile`) to include:

 ```r
 options(